Melbourne Mindfulness Institute – a psychology clinic offering individual and group therapy that is mindfulness informed.

-We are highly trained in mindfulness-integrated cognitive behaviour therapy (MiCBT) in addition to our generalist psychology professional training.
-Our research – published in Frontiers in Psychiatry – demonstrates the effectiveness of the mindfulness-based approach.
+We are psychologists highly trained in mindfulness-integrated cognitive behaviour therapy (MiCBT).
+Our research – published in Frontiers in Psychiatry – demonstrates the effectiveness of our mindfulness-based approach ( fpsyg-1-1489798.pdf).

 - Anxiety disorders: generalised anxiety, social anxiety, OCD